shahnisarg96/scalable-architecture-template/README.md

 ## Overview

 The **Scalable Services Bundle** is a modular and scalable microservices architecture designed for managing various aspects of a university system.
 Each service is independently deployable and communicates with others through REST APIs.
-The API Gateway acts as a single entry point for all client requests, providing routing, authentication, and rate-limiting functionalities.
+The API Gateway acts as a single entry point for all client requests, providing routing, authentication, rate-limiting, and logging functionalities.

 ---

 ## Features

 - **Microservices Architecture**: Independent services for authentication, students, faculty, courses, and enrollment.
-- **API Gateway**: Centralized routing, authentication, and rate-limiting.
+- **API Gateway**: Centralized routing, authentication, rate-limiting, and logging.
+- **Kafka Integration**: Event-driven communication for logging and audit purposes.
 - **Database Integration**: PostgreSQL as the primary database for all services.
 - **Authentication**: JWT-based authentication for secure access.
 - **Scalability**: Each service can be scaled independently.
-- **Dockerized Deployment**: Easy containerized deployment using Docker and Docker Compose.
+- **Dockerized Deployment**: Easy containerized deployment using Docker and Kubernetes.
 - **Rate Limiting**: Protects services from abuse.
-- **Logging and Monitoring**: Centralized logging and health checks for all services.
+- **Logging and Monitoring**: Centralized logging using Kafka and audit logs.

 ---